 Patrick Hancock is a nationally recognized trial attorney with more than 25 years of criminal law experience.
 He has been selected for inclusion on top peer-review attorney lists such as The Best Lawyers in America, Texas Super Lawyers and S.A.
 Scene Magazine's Best Lawyers in San Antonio.
 Contact Patrick L. Hancock for a free and confidential consultation about your drug crime charges.

 Special Considerations in Drug Possession Cases

-We represent individuals throughout Colorado in drug-related cases ranging from misdemeanor marijuana possession to felony drug charges involving possession or sale and distribution.
+We represent individuals throughout Texas in drug-related cases ranging from misdemeanor marijuana possession to felony drug charges involving possession or sale and distribution.
 We have past experience working cases involving possession of prescription narcotics as well as possession of street drugs, and we have extensive knowledge of the many special circumstances that can make drug possession cases more complex:

 - Drug possession and possession of a deadly weapon

 - Second offense and possession over a certain quantity

 Conviction on special offender charges may result in significantly increased penalties, including mandatory prison time.
 Fight back against drug possession charges with help from The Law Firm of Patrick Hancock.

 Constitutional Protection in Drug Possession Cases